-Competitions Provide a well organised, appropriate and enjoyable programme of competitions and festivals for students of all abilities (Key Indicator 5) Enter teams in local competitions Football; T broad Shield Girls football League Y3/4 Football League Cornwall Athletics Tournament Cricket Tournament Netball Competition KS1 Multi Sports Transport funded in school minibus School Sports day. £40 £89 £300 £50 Participation: 70% of pupils in Year 5 & 6 have represented school in competitions.
+Competitions Provide a well organised, appropriate and enjoyable programme of competitions and festivals for students of all abilities (Key Indicator 5) Enter teams in local competitions Football; T broad Shield Girls ESFA competition Girls football League Y3/4 Football League Cornwall Athletics Tournament Cricket Tournament Netball Competition KS1 Multi Sports Transport funded in school minibus School Sports day. £40 £89 Participation: 65% of pupils in Year 5 & 6 have represented school in competitions.
 Pupils in Y3&4 have increased participation through LKS2 Football League and Girls Football league (50% represented school) Attainment: Increase in competition has developed a sense of pride, inclusion and development of valuable leadership skills transferable into other subjects Whole School: Good support from parents at events and matches.
 School celebrates effort and participation and promotes "growth mind-set" - success results from effort.
 Sustainability: Continue to enter annual local competition structure and learning from own sports days used.
 More opportunities for LKS2 & KS1 to take part in competition.
 Next Steps: Enter Rounders & Hockey league Enter Y2 - Y6 Multi Sport Events.
 Maintain school minibus to be available for sporting fixtures Leadership, Coaching & Volunteering provide pathways to introduce and develop leadership skills Y6 Playground Mentors have sport coaching training Y6 mentoring KS1 this year in curriculum PE and active playtimes School Parliament Minister Sport monitors and reports on participation and achievement. £150 £150 Participation: 17 Year 6 students received leadership training covering the STEP process Attainment: Pupils have improved self-esteem, confidence and belief in principle that effort improves ability and enjoyment.
 Whole School: PE and School Sport is seen as a valuable part of school life, linking with school parliament with ownership given to pupils.
-Sustainability: Working with local provider to deliver high quality leadership opportunities to pupils will continue Next Steps: Continue with Playground Mentor training and trained year 6 pupils to work with Year 5 students in readiness for their training.
+Sustainability: Engage PE provider to deliver high quality leadership opportunities to pupils will continue Next Steps: Develop Playground Mentor training with "Stay Safe" Training - Anti Bullying Alliance

-Er pu Su Pirates Rugby training Engagement with local clubs to support pupils to join community clubs Subscribe to Penwith Sports Partnership Subscribe to Youth Sports Trust £300 £300 £300 £300 £210 Participation: 51% of Y2 pupils attend a physical activity club out of school 66% of Y3 pupils attend a physical activity club out of school.
-66% of Y4 pupils attend a physical activity club out of school 75% of Y5 pupils attend a physical activity club out of school 80% of Y6 pupils attend a physical activity club out of school 80% of Y6 pupils attend a physical activity club out of school Attainment: Improvement of pupils taking part in clubs out of school diminished this year due to COVID restrictions Whole School: Maintained school club links to Gym, Tennis, Cricket, Rugby, Swimming, enhance transition to Y7.
-Staff more confident to deliver after school clubs through support from community providers.
-Community club links will continue to support provision of after school clubs and out of school opportunities Next Steps: Staff and parents who are members of local clubs initiate further collaboration.
-Fully engage with TPAT HWS strategy. ---------------- -- -------------------------------------- --- ---
+Community Collaboration ensure opportunities for young people of all abilities to extend their school activity transitioning into sustained community based sport Pirates Rugby training Engagement with local clubs to support pupils to join community clubs Subscribe to Penwith Sports Partnership Subscribe to Youth Sports Trust £500 £650 £300 £300 £300 £210 Participation: 65% of Y2 pupils attend a physical activity club out of school 54% of Y3 pupils attend a physical activity club out of school.
+70% of Y4 pupils attend a physical activity club out of school 80% of Y5 pupils attend a physical activity club out of school 85% of Y6 pupils attend a physical activity club out of school 85% of Y6 pupils attend a physical activity club out of school Attainment: Improvement of pupils taking part in clubs out of school diminished this year due to COVID restrictions Whole School: Maintained school club links to Gym, Tennis, Cricket, Rugby, Swimming, enhance transition to Y7.
+Staff more confident to deliver after school clubs through support from Community club links will continue to support provision of after school clubs and out of school opportunities Next Steps: Staff and parents who are members of local clubs initiate further collaboration.
+Fully engage with TPAT HWS strategy.